Response to Howard Stanislevic’s “Watching and Waiting for a Return to Innocence”

 Updated Jan.
 21, 2011

-I updated the post to include New York State recorded vote by county for the 2000 and 2004 presidential elections.
+I updated this post to include New York State recorded votes by county for the 2000 and 2004 presidential elections.

 It has not escaped our attention, or that of our readers, that our last post was over a year ago, when it first became evident that New Yorkers would lose their voting system and have it replaced by a software-based system that our legal system is incapable of regulating.
 We called that post “The End of Innocence” and it covered quite a lot of ground.